Expending 100 Calories (7.5 minutes at 16 km/h) in a single commute trip is associated with a mortality benefit of about 20%.

 Rates of overweight and obesity are lower in neighbourhoods located closer to downtown areas.
 Findings from Toronto show that the rates of diabetes follow a similar pattern.
-A 5% increase in neighbourhood walkability is associated with a 32% increase in minutes spent walking and cycling.
-Each hour spent in a car increases the risk of obesity by 6%.
+A 5 per cent increase in neighbourhood walkability is associated with a 32

 Source: Peel Long Range Transportation Plan – Update 2012

 “Cyclists who cover at least 40 kilometres each week halve their risk of heart disease when compared with those who do not cycle “

 For the purposes of a Social Economic Cost-Benefit Comparison on a per km basis: 1km of cycle travel reduces

 Source: Cycling: towards health and safety.
 Oxford: Oxford University Press, 1992.